JimDenis/day_planner/README.md

 ### Instrutions:

--   Gray times are past, red is current & greeen is future
+-   Gray times (hours) are past, red is current & greeen is future
--   Add your "to do" next to tim e it needs to be done
+-   Add your "to do" next to time it needs to be done
--   Hit ""Save" & it will stay there
+-   Hit ""Save" & it will be entered
 -   See example below.....

 ![Alt text](screencapture-jimdenis-github-io-day_planner-1595966062373.png)